alazyartist/tricking-3d/frontend/src/animations/animations.md

 #### Store Logic

-Using Zustand for our store in store.js.
+Using Zustand for our store in store.ts.
 We can bring in anything we need to update our model.

 ```js
 import { useStore } from "../store/store";